rjayapra/dotnet-aca-sample/ep02/extra.md

 ## Deploying the Monolith App to ACA via Azure CLI

-Once you're happy with the monoith app running in a container, you can deploy it to ACA.
+Once you're happy with the monolith app running in a container, you can deploy it to ACA.

 1. Set environment variables like `AZURE_ENV_NAME` and `AZURE_LOCATION`. `{{LOCATION}}` is the Azure region where you want to deploy the resources.